 Extra Tips 💡

-- Turn on Storage Sense: Automatically remove temp files by going to Settings → System → Storage → Storage Sense
+- Enable Storage Sense: Go to Settings → System → Storage → Storage Sense to automatically clean up temporary files and manage disk space.

 Before You Start: Create a Restore Point